 How does Etsy make money?

-The company collected over $440 million in 2018 in transaction fees happening on the platform.
-And over $158 million in services provided to its sellers.
+The company collected over $1.75 million in 2021 in marketplace fees happening.
+And over $580 million in services provided to its sellers.

 How does Etsy spend money?

-- Search: to improve machine learning capabilities in order to help buyers find the right selection of products, from the over 60 million items available on the marketplace as of 2018.
+- Search as core technology: to improve machine learning capabilities in order to help buyers find the right selection of products from the over 60 million items available on the marketplace as of 2018.